 The backpack is the central piece of gear for the entire trip and with that you want to make sure you get it right.
 It’s important because this is the thing that will be sitting on your back for most of the trip and will also be carrying everything you’ll be living off of while on the road.

 Having done several trips to Europe with a backpack and most recently, Competitours, the perfect backpack size that isn’t too big or too small is 50L.
 When I found out that I’d be able to test out Mountain Hardwear’s Ozonic 50 Outdry, I was very excited.
 This bag is packed full of features and constructed to withstand all weather conditions while still providing comfort and functionality.
-I’ll eventually do a full review but here’s a quick glimpse of this bad boy.
+Here are a few photos of the backpack:

 - Mountain Hardwear Ozonic 50 Outdry – This backpack by Mountain Hardwear is one tough son of a gun.
 Immediately after I got it, I could tell this thing was constructed incredibly well.
 What really makes this backpack shine is the fact that it’s COMPLETELY waterproof.
 Not a lot of backpacks can say that and with the unpredictability of the Inca Trail, that’s a very welcome feature.
 Other features include a top flap zipper compartment that flips around if you need the top of the backpack to be fully waterproof, flexible side pockets, and waist pockets.
 I have the M/L size which increases the capacity to 55L.
 I was also left with tons of room to spare after fitting everything in.

 - F-Stop Loka – This is unfortunately discontinued but I’ve since them upgraded to the Peak Design Travel Line.